celerity/celerity-runtime/docs/pitfalls.md

 ## Illegal Reference Captures in Kernel and Host Task Functions

-Celerity tasks submitted to the `celerity::distr_queue` are executed _asynchronously_ at a later point in time.
+Command groups submitted to a `celerity::queue` are executed _asynchronously_ at a later point in time.
 This means that the stack surrounding a command function ("kernel") may have been unwound by the time it is being invoked.